Hotel X Toronto

 Hotel X Toronto is a hotel and sports club complex on the grounds of Exhibition Place in Toronto, Ontario, Canada.
 The hotel, part of the Library Hotel Collection, is intended to serve visitors attending conventions, meetings, and trade shows booked at the adjacent Enercare Centre and the Beanfield Centre.
 Hotel X Toronto is divided into three parts: the hotel tower, the Ten X Toronto (10XTO) athletic facility and the historic Stanley Barracks Officers' Quarters and foundations.

 Description

 The hotel complex is composed of two buildings: a thirty-storey main tower and a five-storey sports club building.
 The overall design was done by NORR Architects of Toronto, with architecture and interior design services provided by Stephen B. Jacobs Group and Andi Pepper Interior Design of New York.
 The original design of the building, then known as "Hotel in the Garden", was by Toronto architect Rocco Maragna.
-It was completely redesigned by NORR to garner the approval of the City of Toronto government's Design Review Panel in 2012.
+It was completely redesigned by NORR to gain the approval of the City of Toronto government's Design Review Panel in 2012.
 The main entrance is located at the corner of Newfoundland Road and Lake Shore Boulevard West.

-The Ten X Toronto athletic club building is just north of the tower, situated alongside Newfoundland Road north to Princes' Boulevard.
-It has a total of 90000 ft2 space for recreation, including squash courts, indoor tennis courts, fitness studios, and a gym with Technogym machines.
-In 2019, the athletic club plans to open a 25-metre FINA-approved rooftop pool for lane swimming, relaxation and aquafit classes.

-Hotel X Toronto is also home to Guerlain Spa; the first of its kind in Canada for the renowned French luxury perfume, cosmetics & skincare house.

-To the west of the two buildings, the complex includes the revealed foundations of several of the original barracks buildings, and a landscaped plaza/garden area north and south of the Officers' Quarters.